 This split in the membership was a difficult time for UBC.
 The coming of Dr. John Shouse as pastor in 1980 and the prayers and faithfulness of the members who remained began a process of healing, renewed confidence, and growth in membership and ministries.

-The late 1980s brought our current pastor, Dr. Larry Bethune, to UBC.
-Under his leadership, we have become an even more inclusive congregation and one that seeks to minister to the mission needs of the inner city of which UBC is a part, as well as to students and the community at large.
+The late 1980s brought pastor Dr. Larry Bethune to UBC.
+We became an even more inclusive congregation and one that seeks to minister to the mission needs of the inner city of which UBC is a part, as well as to students and the community at large.
 Several specific ministries have been inaugurated to provide food, shelter, and other necessities for the homeless and others who have special physical, emotional, and spiritual needs .

 C. C. Pugh